manasa7958/Projects/Readme-ps0.md

 ## Acknowledgements
-List all sources of help including the instructor or TAs, classmates, and web pages.
+List all sources of help including the instructor or TAs, classmates, and web pages. https://www.sfml-dev.org/tutorials/2.4/start-linux.php - used the sfml documentation as my base code

 ### Credits
 List where you got any images or other resources.